tgogos/kelsey-hightower-wisdom/README.md

 ## Tech...

+> *2020 prediction: Monolithic applications will be back in style after people discover the drawbacks of distributed monolithic applications.
+6:40 PM · Dec 11, 2017* [tweet](https://twitter.com/kelseyhightower/status/940259898331238402)

 > *People try to **copy Netflix**, but they can only copy what they see.
 You are **copying the results, not the process**. @adrianco
  #softwarecircus* 11:08 AM · Sep 10, 2015 [tweet](https://twitter.com/kelseyhightower/status/641886057391345664)